XavierSpycy/NumPyMultilayerPerceptron/README.md

 import numpy as np
-from datasets.data_loader import datasets from nn.mlp import MultilayerPerceptron from nn.layers import Dense, Dropout from nn.optim import Adam from nn.schedules import MultiStepLR from sklearn.metrics import accuracy_score as accuracy
+from datasets.data_loader import datasets from nn.mlp import MultilayerPerceptron from nn.layers import Input, Dense, Dropout from nn.optim import Adam from nn.schedules import MultiStepLR from nn.callbacks import EarlyStopping from sklearn.metrics import accuracy_score as accuracy

 # Load the data